 9. Explore the Ruins in the City of Antigua

-The city of Antigua has been labeled as a UNESCO Heritage Site due to the amount of cathedral, monasteries, and other important monuments.
+The city of Antigua has been labeled as a UNESCO World Heritage Site due to the number of cathedrals, monasteries, and other important monuments.
 However, many of those are in ruins now because of the many devastating earthquakes that have happened here, especially the 1773 Guatemala earthquake.

 In fact, Antigua used to be the capital of Guatemala.
 But after all those earthquakes, the capital was moved to present-day Guatemala City.